ethereum/ethereum-org-website/src/content/nft/index.md

 - Each token minted has a unique identifier.
 - They're not directly interchangeable with other tokens 1:1.
 For example 1 ETH is exactly the same as another ETH.
 This isn't the case with NFTs.
 - Each token has an owner and this information is easily verifiable.
-- They live on Ethereum, and despite two NFTs not necessarily being interchangeable in value, they can easily be traded, bought and sold on any Ethereum-based NFT market.
+- They live on Ethereum and can be bought and sold on any Ethereum-based NFT market.

 In other words, if you _own_ an NFT: